MISSION & PARISH OUTREACH

 The Food Pantry Ministry is always looking for donations so please consider a weekly or monthly donation.
 This month's wished for items are small toiletries such as toothpast, soap, deodorant, tissues, etc. Checks are always appreciated too and can be made out to Scarborough Food Panty.

-The third Sunday of the month is designated as “Sock Sunday.”
-If you are able to donate new socks (for all ages) the Ministry of Christian Outreach takes them to the Preble Street Resource Center in Portland to give to people in need.
+The third Sunday of the month is designated as “Clothing Sunday.”
+Recent needs are for men's, women's and children's underwear with men's being the largest need.
+If you are able to donate new underwear (for all sizes/ages) the Ministry of Christian Outreach takes them to the Preble Street Resource Center in Portland to give to people in need.
 There is a basket in the Narthex as you enter the church.
 Thank you as always for your generous donations!

 “For I, the LORD your God, will hold your right hand, saying to you, ‘Fear not, I will help you'.”

 Our Food Pantry has existed formally since 1992.
 Due to our strong history of collecting and donating food for those in need in our community this church was designated as an official state food pantry where it could receive food from the federal government’s surplus foods program.
 A team of volunteers started the First Congregational Church Food Pantry which is still going strong 25 years later!